NancyDLL/Train-Scheduler/README.md

 ## Description
 In this assignment students were tasked to create an app that:
 1. Present an input for a user to add a train to the schdule.
-1. Present a list of all trains in the db, the cacluated arrival time and the number of minutes away.
+1. Present a list of all trains in the db, the calcuated arrival time and the number of minutes away.

 ## List of Technologies